How are the residents selected?

 How is the resident’s year organized?

 The first month of the residency involves orientation during which the resident will spend time training in various intensive care units (ICU), learn the pharmacy’s computer systems and technology, become BLS- and ACLS-certified (if not already), explore potential research projects and quality improvement processes to evaluate and identify the ACPE-accredited program topic to be performed during the residency year.

 Clinical rotations are based on calendar months and may be one to two months in duration.
 Core ICU experiences include: cardiovascular surgery (CVICU), coronary care unit (CCU), medical (MICU), general surgery and liver (SLICU) and neurosurgery (NICU).
 Two months are designated as research and management months.
 Two clinical elective rotation months are available and include offerings in bone marrow transplant, emergency department, endocrinology, infectious diseases, mechanical circulatory support devices and solid organ transplant.
 Additional time in the above listed core rotations is available if a resident is interested.
 See elective rotation here.

 How are the residents evaluated?

 Regular verbal and written feedback is provided to the resident throughout each rotation and during the year.
 The resident is provided with a list of goals and objectives for each rotation and completes a self-evaluation on these at the end of each rotation.
 The preceptor completes a final evaluation of the resident during the rotation as well.
-The evaluation forms are developed from the ASHP’s Residency Learning System (RLS) using the ASHP online PharmAcademic system.
+The evaluation forms are developed from the ASHP’s residency competency areas, goals and objectives using the ASHP online PharmAcademic system.
 On a quarterly basis, the residency program director provides the resident with an evaluation of their progress.
 The objective of the frequent evaluations is to provide constructive feedback to the resident on their progress to maximize the opportunity for learning.

 What teaching opportunities are available?